andrewt3000/web_development/README.md

 - pay only for what you use which is typically measured in function executions and execution time

 Cons:
 - There are varying levels of support for cross-cutting concerns for serverless functions.
 For instance, all platfroms have proprietary routing apis.
-Examples also include functionality typically implemented in node middleware such as authentication, cors, error logging etc.
+Examples also include functionality typically implemented in middleware such as authentication, cors, error logging etc.
 - There are varying levels of support for maintaining shared state such as database connection pooling.